demonjoub/background-service/README.md

-# Background-services
+# Background-service

-Service is a component which runs in the background.# background-service
+Service is a component which runs in the background.